avoajaugochukwu/avoajaugochukwu/README.md

 - 🤔 I’m looking for help to join a company to make an impact
 - 💬 Ask me about anything
-- ⚡ Fun fact: I love business stories and history (From 509 B.C. onward) -->
+- ⚡ Fun fact: I love business stories and history (From 509 B.C. onward)
-<br><br>
+<br><be>
+-->
 ## Experiences
-- <strong>ColorElephant</strong>, Front-end developer: Working with product and business to bring ideas to lives using React, NextJS and any other tools the job calls for.
-- <strong>ColorElephant</strong>, Front-end developer: Working with product and business to bring ideas to lives using React, NextJS and any other tools the job calls for.
+- <strong>PortX</strong>, Senior developer: C#, Java, NodeJs, TypeScript, React, Angular, Docker, AWS and Kubernetes.
+- <strong>ColorElephant</strong>, Front-end developer: NextJS, Angular, C#, Java, PostgreSQL, MySQL, MSSQL.
-- <strong>PwC Nigeria</strong>, Front-end developer: I worked with skilled developers and data scientists to build React applications for clients of various sizes.
+- <strong>PwC Nigeria</strong>, Front-end developer: I worked with skilled developers and data scientists to build NodeJS and React applications for clients of various sizes.
 <br><br>
 ## Projects
 - <strong>NextJS e-Commerce store [Live site](https://bycking.com/):</strong> This is a full-featured e-commerce store for high-end bikes built with NextJS.
 I was responsible for the entire front-end work, from design architecture to implementation.